Skip to content

 seasoning steaks with salt and pepper

-Bake the steaks in the oven for 3 to 4 minutes.
+Bake the steaks: I place the skillet in the oven and bake the steaks for 3 to 4 minutes.

 adding a steak to a pan of oil

-Carefully flip the steaks and add the butter, garlic, rosemary, and sage to the skillet.
-Return the pan to the oven for 4 to 5 minutes or until the steaks are cooked to your desired internal temperature.
+Flip and finish: I carefully turn the steaks over, then add the butter, garlic, rosemary, and sage to the skillet.
+I return the pan to the oven for 4 to 5 minutes, or until the steaks reach my desired internal temperature.

-Transfer the steaks to a wire rack and let them rest for at least 5 minutes before slicing and serving with sautéed mushrooms and a knob of herb and garlic compound butter on top.
+Rest the steaks: I move the steaks to a wire rack and let them rest for at least 5 minutes before slicing and serving.

 sliced steak with roasted garlic and shallots